SamueleSoraggi/Projection_and_clustering_tutorial/Webpage/develop/assignment.md

 Choose a dataset or work on the Iris data.
 Various datasets are present in the folder `Data` of this github repository [link here](hello), or you can type the function `data()` in R to open one of many datasets, such as `data(decathlon)`, `data(iris)` or `data(Cars1993)`.
 The data has various columns, keep only the numeric ones and eventual variables with labels if they are present.

+Copy-paste the code for the exercise from the book, so that you define the functions for tSNE.
+You can copy the code also here from the section `Code-->Book code`.

 Then:

 - Try to run various projection methods as with the iris data.
-You can reuse the code from `Code-->Iris example`.
+You can reuse the code from `Code-->Iris example` (note that there I import the file `functions.R`).
 Fiddle around and try some parameters, use the help functions to see the documentation, for example `help(PCA)`.

 - See if your data shows some patterns in your projections.
 Do you have any outliers?
 Are there some clear separations into categories?